Broad Haven

-Broad Haven (Aberllydan) is a village and seaside resort in the south east corner of St Bride's Bay at the western terminus of the B4341 road in south Pembrokeshire, Wales.
+Broad Haven (Aberllydan) is a village and seaside resort in the southeast corner of St Bride's Bay at the western terminus of the B4341 road in south Pembrokeshire, Wales.

-Broad Haven and Little Haven together form the Havens community and division of Pembrokeshire County Council.
-The 2001 census records a population of 1,328 for the Havens.
-The only church in Broad Haven is the Baptist church, although there are Anglican churches in nearby Little Haven.
+Broad Haven and Little Haven are two of the villages that form The Havens, a community and electoral ward in Pembrokeshire.
+The 2001 census records a population of 1,328 for The Havens.
+The only church in Broad Haven is the Baptist church.
+However, there is a Church in Wales church in nearby Little Haven and the medieval church St Madoc of Ferns in nearby Haroldston West.